 For each of the following knife cuts, you’ll first need to perform the appropriate chop.
-Then, turn the sticks of your ingredients so you can chop off the end to create square shapes.
-You’ll still be using your chef’s knife or Santoku to perform these cuts.
+Then, you'll turn the sticks of your ingredients so you can chop off the end to create square shapes.
 It may take practice and experience to master these knife cuts, but the results will be well worth the effort.

-- Dice – small, medium or large cubes used for sautéing, soups or items to be cooked and pureed.
+- Dice: These are small, medium or large cubes used for sautéing, soups or items to be cooked and pureed.

-- Brunoise or fine brunoise – the smallest dice, also referred to as the confetti dice.
+- Brunoise or fine brunoise: This is the smallest dice, also referred to as the confetti dice.
 Start with the julienne chop and make small, uniform cubes.

-- Paysanne – unlike the dice or brunoise, the paysanne is a square chop, not a cube.
-You are looking for a thinly sliced square.
+- Paysanne: Unlike the dice or brunoise, the paysanne is a square chop, not a cube.
+You're looking for a thinly sliced square for this one.

-- Mince – also known as a fine dice.
-Start with a fine julienne and use a “rock chop” method where you seesaw your knife from tip to bolster to create the smallest pieces possible.
+- Mince: Also known as a fine dice, mincing starts with a fine julienne, then you'll use the “rock chop” technique where you seesaw your knife from tip to bolster to create the smallest pieces possible.

 The Ultimate Guide to Slicing

 A slice produces different results than a chop does.
 You’ll want to use a slice when preparing items such as tomatoes for sandwiches, eggplants for Parmesan, or any other ingredient that calls for larger pieces in a recipe.
 The knives you use for slicing will vary depending on the ingredient you’re cutting.
-For meats and roasts, you may wish to choose a boning knife.
-For fruits and vegetables, a chef’s knife will be appropriate.
+When it comes to the best knife for cutting veggies and other produce, a chef’s knife or Santoku is usually a good choice.
+For meats and roasts, you may wish to choose a boning knife, or another good knife for slicing through those meats.

-The rondelle is a disk shaped slice that occurs when you slice a vegetable, fruit or meat that is naturally round.
+- The Rondelle: This is a disk shaped slice that occurs when you slice a vegetable, fruit or meat that is naturally round.
 These can include carrots, eggplants or tenderloins.
 The thickness of this slice will depend on your recipe, but in general, this slice will not be incredibly thick.

-The chiffonade is a common slice that prepares herbs or greens to be used as a garnish.
-This can be achieved by rolling the leaves of lettuce, basil or other leafy green into a tight spiral and slicing from end to end.
-This rolling and slicing process is commonly referred to as the back-slice.
+- The Chiffonade: This is a common slice that prepares herbs or greens to be used as a garnish.
+This is done by rolling the leaves into a tight spiral and slicing from end to end.
+This technique is commonly referred to as the back-slice to create thin, uniform strips.
 Since blunt force will bruise and brown herbs and greens, you’ll want to make sure you’re using a slicing motion rather than applying downward force.
-Once you have sliced and unrolled your ingredient, you should have thin, uniform strips.

-A diagonal slice is similar to a rondelle, except you will want to tilt the ingredient at a 45-degree angle rather than hold it perpendicular to your knife.
-The diagonal slice can be expanded into a technique known as the oblique cut, or roll cut.
-This cut is used for items such as parsnips or carrots that are thin on one end and thick on the other.
-To perform this cut, begin with a diagonal cut, then rotate the ingredient another 45 degrees, slice again, then rotate back until the entire ingredient has been sliced.
-This makes uniform knife cuts out of oddly shaped vegetables and produces more surface area than a regular slice.
+- The Diagonal Slice: This cut is similar to the rondelle, except you will want to tilt the ingredient at a 45-degree angle rather than hold it perpendicular to your knife.
+The cut can be expanded into a technique known as the oblique cut, or roll cut, which is used for items that are thin on one end and thick on the other, like parsnips or carrots.
+To perform this cut, begin with a diagonal cut, then rotate the ingredient another 45 degrees and slice again.
+Then rotate back until the entire ingredient has been sliced.

-The lozenge cut is often used when slicing fruits or vegetables for decorative purpose.
+- The Lozenge Cut: This cut is often used when slicing fruits or vegetables for decorative purpose.
 It is similar to the diagonal slice, except you’ll need to start by performing a baton or batonnet chop first.
 Next, turn your sticks at a 45-degree angle and slice.